SeleniumHQ/seleniumhq.github.io/docs_source_files/content/getting_started_with_webdriver/_index.md

 ---
-title: "Get started with WebDriver"
+title: "Getting started with WebDriver"
 chapter: true
+weight: 4
 ---

-# Get started with WebDriver
+# Getting started with WebDriver

 Selenium supports automation of all the major browsers in the market through the use of _WebDriver_.